Local Natives: 2005–2008: Formation and early career

+2009–2011: Gorilla Manor and Hamm's departure

 Everything the band creates comes from a complete collaboration between their members, from songwriting to artwork.
 Their debut album, Gorilla Manor, was named after the house they all shared in Orange County, where most of the album was written.
-“It was insanely messy and there were always friends over knocking around on guitars or our thrift store piano,” said Hahn.
-“It was an incredible experience and I’ll never forget that time.”
+"It was insanely messy and there were always friends over knocking around on guitars or our thrift store piano," said Hahn.
+"It was an incredible experience and I'll never forget that time."
 The self-funded Gorilla Manor was recorded by Raymond Richards in his own Red Rockets Glare Studio, in West Los Angeles, and was produced by Richards and the band.

-Touring
+The third track on Gorilla Manor, "Sun Hands", first appeared on the Cavil at Rest album Orion Way.

 The band started to attract the attention of the music press after playing nine shows at the 2009 SXSW festival in Austin, Texas, where initial reviews drew favorable comparisons to Arcade Fire, Fleet Foxes, and Vampire Weekend, as well as "sort of a West Coast Grizzly Bear."

 In 2010, the group's song Wide Eyes became known in Australia after appearing during an election campaign advertisement for the Australian Democrats.